 - 7.1 The performance of all staff will be formally assessed in respect of each appraisal period.
-This assessment is the end point to the annual appraisal process and will take place at the Planning and Review Meeting. - 7.2 Appraisal discussions are most successful when both appraise and appraiser are well informed and prepared.
-The areas for discussion should be agreed at the start of the meeting as should the arrangements for making notes and writing up appraisal records. - 7.3 The appraisal record should include: - Acknowledgement of achievements, strengths, good practice and successes of the appraisee as appropriate - Review of achievement against the previous year's objectives and targets and relevant competency framework/the teaching standards - Review of professional development activities undertaken in the previous period including how these activities have enhanced the appraisee's work effectiveness

-- Discussion regarding pay recommendations following assessment of achievement - Review of the appraisee's job role and description - Agreement of work-related performance and development targets for the coming year linked to department and school improvement plans - Agreement of how targets will be assessed and evidence of achievement gathered - Agreement of how development will be supported and targets met - 7.4 The appraisee will be provided with a copy of the appraisal record within 10 working days of the planning and review meeting.
+This assessment is the end point to the annual appraisal process and will take place at the Planning and Review Meeting. - 7.2 Appraisal discussions are most successful when both appraisee and appraiser are well informed and prepared.
+The areas for discussion should be agreed at the start of the meeting as should the arrangements for making notes and writing up appraisal records. - 7.3 The appraisal record should include: - Acknowledgement of achievements, strengths, good practice and successes of the appraisee as appropriate - Review of achievement against the previous year's objectives and targets and relevant competency framework/the teaching standards - Review of professional development activities undertaken in the previous period including how these activities have enhanced the appraisee's work effectiveness - Discussion regarding pay recommendations following assessment of achievement in accordance with the pay policy adopted by the school. - Review of the appraisee's job role and description - Agreement of work-related performance and development targets for the coming year linked to department and school improvement plans - Agreement of how targets will be assessed and evidence of achievement gathered - Agreement of how development will be supported and targets met - 7.4 The appraise will be provided with a copy of the appraisal record within 10 working days of the planning and review meeting.